Contentify/Contentify/daux/docs/Development/Creating_Layouts.md

 The rendered links are wrapped into a `<div>` element with the class `breadcrumb-navi`.
 You are free to change the style of this class.

+## Title Tag

+The base controller offers a method set the title for the related template:

+    $this->title('Great cookie recipe');

+The title is stored in the `title`variable.
+There's a macro available to render the title:

+    {{ HTML::title($title) }}

+Controllers may use the title method to assign a custom title to the web page.

 ## Meta Tags

 The base controller offers a method to add meta tags to the related template: